Piles Surgery Singapore (Haemorrhoidectomy)

 Are there non-surgical alternatives to haemorrhoidectomy?

-Yes, treatments like rubber band ligation and sclerotherapy can shrink haemorrhoids or cut off their blood supply.
-These options are suitable for mild cases and may be combined with dietary and lifestyle changes to manage symptoms.
+Yes, treatments like rubber band ligation can shrink haemorrhoids or cut off their blood supply.
+These options are suitable for Grade 1 and Grade 2 cases and may be combined with dietary and lifestyle changes to manage symptoms.
+When these fail, laser haemorrhoidoplasty fills the gap before surgical options.

 What dietary changes are recommended after surgery?